Neural Injective Functions for Multisets, Measures and Graphs via a Finite Witness Theorem

 \section{Conclusion}

-Our main contribution in this paper is showing that the multiset functions induced by the moments of neural networks with an analytic non-polynomial activation are injective on multisets and measures.
-We have also shown how this can be harnessed to prove approximation results for multiset functions, as well as separation results for graph neural networks.
-A key advantage of our approach is that it enables constructing these proofs using real models used in practice, rather than idealized versions of them, as done in previous works.
+We have shown that moments of neural networks with an analytic non-polynomial activation are injective on multisets and measures.
+We have also shown how this can be harnessed to construct universal approximators for multiset functions, as well as prove separation results for graph neural networks.
+A key advantage of our approach is that it enables constructing proofs using real models that are used in practice, rather than idealized versions of them as done in previous works.

-It may seem tempting, due to our theoretical results, to conclude that analytic activations should perform better than PwL activations when applied to multisets.
+It may seem tempting, due to our theoretical results, to conclude that analytic activations should perform on multisets better than piecewise-linear activations.
 We stress that we make no such claim.
 Indeed, while the separation results in Figure~\ref{fig:graphs_and_jac}(a) corroborate our theory, PwL networks fail to separate only $1\%$ of the graphs in our experiment.
-Similarly, at high embedding dimensions, the empirical bi-Lipschitzness in Figure~\ref{fig_injectivity} does not seem to strongly depend on the regularity of the activation function.
-Our claim is thus much more modest: we claim that multiset networks with analytic activations are easier to \emph{theoretically analyze}, and we hope that pursuing this theoretical analysis will lead to fruitful theoretical and practical insights, which may ultimately benefit multiset networks using either type of activation.
+Furthermore, at high embedding dimensions, the empirical bi-Lipschitzness in Figure~\ref{fig_injectivity} does not seem to strongly depend on the analyticity of the activation function.
+Our claim is thus much more modest: we claim that multiset architectures with analytic activations are easier to \emph{theoretically} analyze, and we hope that pursuing this analysis shall lead to fruitful theoretical and practical insights, which may ultimately benefit multiset architectures with either type of activation.

-Finally, we note that the finite witness theorem, which is presented here as a tool for proving moment injectivity, may prove as a valuable general tool for reducing an infinite number of equality constraints to a finite number, and we believe it will find additional applications beyond the scope of this paper.
+Lastly, we note that the finite witness theorem, which is presented here as a tool for proving moment injectivity, may prove valuable as a general tool for reducing an infinite number of equality constraints to a finite number, and we believe it will find additional applications beyond the scope of this paper.

 \textbf{Acknowledgements} N.D. is partially funded by a Horev Fellowship.
 T.A, R.R. and N.D. are partially funded by ISF grant 272/23.